fluffysquirrels/pass-rs/README.md

 A password manager like [`pass`](https://www.passwordstore.org/) implemented in Rust.

+Currently this is just a prototype that encrypts and decrypts data in the required format.

 ## Getting started

 This crate uses submodules for external crate dependencies that have